Diet for Stress Management Slideshow: Stress-Reducing Foods

 Fatty Fish

-To keep stress in check, make friends with fatty fish.
-Omega-3 fatty acids, found in fish such as salmon and tuna, can prevent surges in stress hormones and may help protect against heart disease, mood disorders like depression, and PMS.
-For a steady supply of feel-good omega-3s, aim to eat 3 ounces of fatty fish at least twice a week.
+To keep stress in check, make friends with naturally fatty fish.
+Omega-3 fatty acids, found in fish such as salmon and tuna, can prevent surges in stress hormones and may help protect against heart disease, depression, and premenstrual syndrome (PMS).
+For a healthysupply of feel-good omega-3s, aim to eat at least 3.5 ounces of fatty fish at least twice a week.

 Black Tea

 Drinking black tea may help you recover from stressful events more quickly.
-One study compared people who drank four cups of tea daily for six weeks with people who drank another beverage.
+One study compared people who drank 4 cups of tea daily for 6 weeks with people who drank another beverage.
 The tea drinkers reported feeling calmer and had lower levels of the stress hormone cortisol after stressful situations.
-When it comes to stress, the caffeine in coffee can boost stress hormones and raise blood pressure.

 Pistachios